There are many reasons why your body gets sick but one is more important than genetics or where you live. It’s how you think.

 The power of belief

 Beliefs fuel your thoughts.
 If you grow up in a community that believes age 50 is old then likely you do too.
 If you heard and adopted the idea that your genes mean you’re going to get diabetes because your parents had it then you will likely not change your eating and fitness habits to change this about yourself.
 Your body gets sick because you belief it’s supposed to happen.
+If you focus on what you want – good health, a happy life, and a successful career not the negative thoughts then you reap a better outcome.

 Family, friends and other things